Sleep deprivation: Impact on the sleep-wake cycle

-Microsleeps
+Genetic and circadian effects

+Microsleep

 Microsleeps are periods of brief sleep that most frequently occur when a person has a significant level of sleep deprivation.
 Microsleeps usually last for a few seconds, usually no longer than 15 seconds, and happen most frequently when a person is trying to stay awake when they are feeling sleepy.
 The person usually falls into microsleep while doing a monotonous task like driving, reading a book, or staring at a computer.
-Microsleeps are similar to blackouts and a person experiencing them is not consciously aware that they are occurring.
+Microsleeps are similar to blackouts, and a person experiencing them is not consciously aware that they are occurring.

 An even lighter type of sleep has been seen in rats that have been kept awake for long periods of time.
 In a process known as local sleep, specific localized brain regions went into periods of short (~80 ms) but frequent (~40/min) NREM-like states.
-Despite the on and off periods where neurons shut off, the rats appeared to be awake, although they performed poorly at tests.
+Despite the on-and-off periods where neurons shut off, the rats appeared to be awake, although they performed poorly at tests.

 Cardiovascular morbidity

 Decreased sleep duration is associated with many adverse cardiovascular consequences.
 The American Heart Association has stated that sleep restriction is a risk factor for adverse cardiometabolic profiles and outcomes.
-The organization recommends healthy sleep habits for ideal cardiac health along with other well known factors like blood pressure, cholesterol, diet, glucose, weight, smoking, and physical activity.
-The Centers for Disease Control and Prevention has noted that adults who sleep less than 7 hours per day are more likely to have chronic health conditions including heart attack, coronary heart disease, and stroke compared to those with adequate amount of sleep.
+The organization recommends healthy sleep habits for ideal cardiac health, along with other well-known factors like blood pressure, cholesterol, diet, glucose, weight, smoking, and physical activity.
+The Centers for Disease Control and Prevention has noted that adults who sleep less than seven hours per day are more likely to have chronic health conditions, including heart attack, coronary heart disease, and stroke, compared to those with an adequate amount of sleep.

-In a study that followed over 160,000 healthy, non-obese adults, the subjects who self-reported sleep duration less than 6 hours a day were at an increased risk for developing multiple cardiometabolic risk factors.
+In a study that followed over 160,000 healthy, non-obese adults, the subjects who self-reported sleep duration less than six hours a day were at increased risk for developing multiple cardiometabolic risk factors.
 They presented with increased central obesity, elevated fasting glucose, hypertension, low high-density lipoprotein, hypertriglyceridemia, and metabolic syndrome.
 The presence or lack of insomnia symptoms did not modify the effects of sleep duration in this study.

-The United Kingdom Biobank studied nearly 500,000 adults who had no cardiovascular disease, and the subjects who slept less than 6 hours a day were associated with a 20 percent increase in the risk of developing myocardial infarction (MI) over 7 years of follow-up period.
-Interestingly, long sleep duration of more than 9 hours a night was also a risk factor.
+The United Kingdom Biobank studied nearly 500,000 adults who had no cardiovascular disease, and the subjects who slept less than six hours a day were associated with a 20 percent increase in the risk of developing myocardial infarction (MI) over a seven-year follow-up period.
+Interestingly, a long sleep duration of more than nine hours a night was also a risk factor.